Deep operation: Before deep battle

-Russian military thinking had changed little over the course of three centuries prior to the 1920s.
-The Russian Empire had kept pace with its enemies and allies and performed well in its major conflicts in the run-up to the 19th century.
-However, despite some notable victories in the Napoleonic Wars (1803–1815) and in various Russo-Turkish Wars, Russian defeats in the Crimean War (1853–1856), Russo-Japanese War (1904–1905) and First World War (1914–1918), together with a series of Soviet defeats at the hands of Poland in the Polish–Soviet War (1919–1921), highlighted the inferiority of Russian methodology in organisation and training.
+The Russian Empire had kept pace with its enemies and allies and performed well in its wars up to the 19th century.
+Despite some notable victories in the Napoleonic Wars (1803–1815) and in various Russo-Turkish Wars, defeats in the Crimean War (1853–1856), Russo-Japanese War (1904–1905), the First World War (1914–1918) and the Polish–Soviet War (1918–1921) highlighted the weaknesses in Russian and Soviet military training, organization and methods.

-After the Russian Revolution of 1917, the new Bolshevik regime sought to establish an entirely new military system that reflected the Bolshevik revolutionary spirit.
+After the Russian Revolution of 1917, the new Bolshevik regime sought to establish a new military system that reflected the Bolshevik revolutionary spirit.
 The new Red Army (founded in 1918) combined the old and new methods.
-It still relied on the country's enormous manpower reserves; however, the Soviet program to develop heavy industry, which began in 1929, also raised the technical standards of Soviet arms industries to the level of other European nations.
+It still relied on the country's enormous manpower reserves and the Soviet program to develop heavy industry, which began in 1929, also raised the technical standards of Soviet arms industries to the level of other European nations.
 Once that had been achieved, the Soviets turned their attention to solving the problem of military operational mobility.

-Primary advocates of the development included Alexander Svechin (1878–1938), Mikhail Frunze (1885–1925), and Mikhail Tukhachevsky (1893–1937).
+Advocates of the development included Alexander Svechin (1878–1938), Mikhail Frunze (1885–1925) and Mikhail Tukhachevsky (1893–1937).
 They promoted the development of military scientific societies and identified groups of talented officers.
 Many of these officers entered the Soviet Military Academy during Tukhachevsky's tenure as its commandant in 1921–1922.
 Others came later, particularly Nikolai Varfolomeev (1890–1939) and Vladimir Triandafillov (1894–1931), who made significant contributions to the use of technology in deep offensive operations.

 Roots of deep battle

-In the aftermath of the wars with Japan and Poland several senior Soviet Commanders called for a unified military doctrine.
-The most prominent was Mikhail Frunze.
+In the aftermath of the wars with Japan as well as experiences gained during the Russian Civil War several senior Soviet commanders called for a unified military doctrine.
+The most prominent was Frunze.
 The call prompted opposition by Leon Trotsky.
 Frunze's position eventually found favour with the officer elements that had experienced the poor command and control of Soviet forces in the conflict with Poland during the Polish–Soviet War.
 That turn of events prompted Trotsky's replacement by Frunze in January 1925.